Jack Hayward: Wolverhampton Wanderers F.C.

-Hayward twice could have become the owner of his boyhood football club Wolverhampton Wanderers, whom he had first watched aged 5.
-In 1982, when Wolves were in financial difficulties, he was reportedly offered 400 shares for around £40,000 but declined to buy them.
-When Wolves went into receivership later that year, Hayward was reportedly behind one of the consortia interested in buying the club, but it was ultimately bought by the Bhatti brothers in an unsuccessful rescue attempt fronted by former Wolves player Derek Dougan.
+Hayward became a supporter of Wolverhampton Wanderers as a young child in the late 1920s.
+He first had a serious opportunity to purchase the club in 1982, when Wolves were £2.5million in debt and relegated from the First Division.
+He was reportedly offered 400 shares for around £40,000 but declined to buy them.
+When Wolves went into receivership later that year, Hayward was reportedly behind one of the offers being tabled to save the club, but it was ultimately bought by the Bhatti brothers in an unsuccessful rescue attempt fronted by former Wolves player Derek Dougan.

-Hayward became the owner and chairman of Wolves after buying the club in May 1990 for £2.11 million.
+Hayward became the owner and chairman of Wolves, then in the Second Division following back-to-back promotions, after buying the club in May 1990 for £2.11 million.
 It is estimated that he spent well in excess of £70m of his personal finance on redeveloping their Molineux Stadium, writing off annual debts, and purchasing players for the club during the 17 years in which he was the owner.
 His reign saw seven different managers employ his resources in attempts to make the club a top-flight side.
 In the event, they only managed one season at the highest level (2003–04), despite his riches having enabled Wolves to invest in many players who would normally have been beyond the financial reach of non-Premier League clubs.
 In May 2007 it was announced that he had sold control of the club to businessman Steve Morgan for a nominal £10 fee, in exchange for a conditional £30m of investment in the club.
 Hayward had originally offered the club for sale in September 2003, but had struggled to find suitable takers.
 Morgan's takeover was formally completed on 9 August 2007.
 Hayward remained the life president of Wolverhampton Wanderers and was later inducted into the club's Hall of Fame.

 By the time he retired as chairman at Molineux, Hayward was recognised as one of a select group of football benefactors who had spent huge fortunes of time and money on rescuing their hometown boyhood club from obscurity.
 Other such benefactors include Jack Walker (Blackburn Rovers), Lionel Pickering (Derby County), Steve Gibson (Middlesbrough) and Dave Whelan (Wigan Athletic).